jgoodman/MySQL-RPG-Schema/README.md

 ###Synopsis###

-The "create-tables.sql" file will have the database schema to the create tables.
+The "create_tables.sql" file will have the database schema to the create tables.

+The "create_history_tables.sql" file creates a history table for each table.
+Having history tables is intended to be optional hence being in a seperate file.

 ###Database Tables###